dapias/ContactFlowsTaylor/README.md

  ```
  ~$ julia
  ```
+This opens the Julia [REPL](https://en.wikibooks.org/wiki/Introducing_Julia/The_REPL).
 And then type the following command
  ```
  julia> include("script.jl")
  ```